benniehana111/Credit_Risk_Analysis/README.md

 low_risk &emsp; &emsp;  &nbsp; 1.00 &emsp; &emsp; 0.94 &emsp; &emsp; 0.90 &emsp; &emsp; 0.97 &emsp; &emsp; 0.92 &emsp; &emsp; 0.85 &emsp; &emsp; 17118
 avg/total &emsp; &emsp; 0.99 &emsp; &emsp; 0.94 &emsp; &emsp; 0.90 &emsp; &emsp; 0.97 &emsp; &emsp; 0.92 &emsp; &emsp; 0.85 &emsp; &emsp; 17205

 ## Summary

+The results of this analysis indicates that the Easy Ensemble Classifier model is superior to all other models and is recommended for use.
+This model:

+A) Has the highest accuracy score (0.920).
+B) Correctly identified the most high_risk loans (78 out of 87).
+C) Failed to identify the fewest high risk loans (9 out of 87 high risk loans identified as low risk).
+D) Flagged the fewest low risk loans as high risk (975 out of 17,118).
+E) Has the best recall (0.94) and F1 (0.97) scores.